mkaranasou/notes/data_science_notes.md

 ```

 - Box & Whisker Plot

-Useful for visualizing the spread & skew of data
+Useful for visualizing the spread & skew of data.

 The red line represents the median of the data and
-the box represents the bounds of the 1st and 3rd quartiles
+the box represents the bounds of the 1st and 3rd quartiles.

-Half the data exists within the box
+Half the data exists within the box.

-The dotted line "whiskers" indicate the range of the data
-- except for ouliers which ar plotted outside the whiskers.
+The dotted line "whiskers" indicate the range of the data - except for outliers which ar plotted outside the whiskers.
-Outliers are 1.5x or more the interquartile range
+Outliers are 1.5x or more the interquartile range.

 ```python
 uniform_skewed = np.random.rand(100) * 100 - 40  # uniformely distributed numbers between -40 and 60